paralin/tinygo-wasip2-prototype/README.md

 [secure context]: https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts
 [cross-origin isolated]: https://developer.mozilla.org/en-US/docs/Web/API/Window/crossOriginIsolated

-## WebWorker with Atomics.wait Implementation
+## Simplified Atomics.wait Implementation

-This branch contains an advanced implementation of the Atomics.wait approach for synchronous blocking in the browser using a WebWorker architecture:
+This branch contains a simplified implementation of the Atomics.wait approach for synchronous blocking in the browser:

 1. **WebWorker Execution**: The WASM module runs in a dedicated WebWorker thread, leaving the main thread responsive
 2. **WASI Preview2 Compliance**: We've implemented the missing parts of the WASI Preview2 interfaces for clocks and polling
 3. **Proper Interface Chain**: Our implementation follows the proper call chain from time.Sleep through WASI interfaces
 4. **Synchronous Blocking**: Uses SharedArrayBuffer and Atomics.wait to provide true synchronous blocking
-5. **Cross-thread Communication**: Uses postMessage for communication between main thread and worker
-6. **Cross-origin Isolation**: The server is configured with required COOP/COEP headers for SharedArrayBuffer support
+5. **Cross-origin Isolation**: The server is configured with required COOP/COEP headers for SharedArrayBuffer support

 This implementation allows standard Go code using `time.Sleep` to work without modification by implementing the underlying WASI interfaces that TinyGo uses.